You are about to erase your work on this activity. Are you sure you want to do this?

 Since Stokes’ theorem says that if we want to evaluate the circulation along a surface,

-we need only look at the boundary, we can sometimes be very clever, and swap one
+we need only look at the boundary, and we can sometimes be very clever and swap

 Above we see a region on the left and a region on the right.
 In the middle is the